 Pay at least the minimum monthly payment on each of your cards.
 Once your minimum payment is reduced, continue to pay the initial payment.
 Also, once you have paid off one of the cards, put that money toward another.
 If you come into additional income or a tax refund, put that money toward paying off your debt.

 Most people probably wish they never started using credit cards to begin with, so why would you start using them again once you’ve paid off the debt?
 Take action to prevent being tempted to use credit cards.
-Literally cut-up the cards and once they are paid off, cancel them.
+Literally cut-up the new cards and once they are paid off, cancel them.
+Be careful with older credit cards though, this practice is not always recommended as it can hurt your credit.
+It may be best to pay them off and put them away (in a safe place, of course).

 with 0 comments